ekorahy/ekorahy/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently working on **[Rick and Morty Project](https://github.com/ekorahy/rick-and-morty)**.
+- 🔭 I’m currently working on **[Personal Website](https://github.com/ekorahy/personal-website-2)**.
-- 🌱 I’m learning **GraphQL and improving my Next.js skills**.
+- 🌱 I’m learning Front-end Development and continuously improving myself in all aspects of life.
-- 💬 Ask me about **Front-end Development**.
+- 💬 Ask me about Front-end Development, anything else, or just to say hi, it's okay! :)
-- 🎯 I'm on a mission to **create engaging and dynamic web applications**.
+- 🎯 I'm on a mission to **build a better life through digital reality**.
 - 📫 How to reach me : **ekorahy@gmail.com**
 - ⚡ Fun fact : did you know? 🌍 I am one of about 7.9 billion people living on this Earth.
 Every person has a unique story and different contributions that shape our world.
-In this diversity, we are connected through experiences and dreams, creating a vibrant global network!
+In this diversity, we are connected through experiences and dreams, creating a vibrant global network.
 - 📌 Self reminder :

 <div align="center">